LGBTQ rights in South Korea: History

 There is very little mention of homosexuality in Korean literature or traditional historical accounts.
-While some accounts of homosexuality exist, their accuracy have been disputed.
+While some accounts of homosexuality exist, their accuracy has been disputed.

 Several members of the nobility and Buddhist monks have been known to either profess their attraction to members of the same sex or else be actively involved with them.

-During the Silla Dynasty, several noblemen and noblewomen are recorded to have engaged in homosexual activity and express their love for a person of the same sex.
+During the Silla Dynasty, several noblemen and noblewomen are recorded to have engaged in homosexual activity and expressed their love for a person of the same sex.
 Among these is King Hyegong.
-In addition, the hwarang (Hangul: 화랑; Hanja: 花郞), also known as the Flowering Knights or the Flowering Boys, were an elite group of male Silla warriors, famous for their homoeroticism and femininity.
+In addition, the hwarang (Hangul: 화랑; Hanja: 花郞), also known as the "Flowering Knights" or the "Flowering Boys", were an elite group of male Silla warriors, famous for their homoeroticism and femininity.
 The Samguk yusa, a collection of Korean legends, folktales and historical accounts, contains verses that reveal the homosexual nature of the hwarang.

 During the Goryeo Dynasty, King Mokjong (980–1009) and King Gongmin (1325–1374) are both on record as having kept several wonchung ("male lovers") in their courts as "little-brother attendants" (chajewhi) who served as sexual partners.
 After the death of his wife, King Gongmin even went so far as to create a ministry whose sole purpose was to seek out and recruit young men from all over the country to serve in his court.
-Others including King Chungseon had long-term relationships with men.
+Others, including King Chungseon, had long-term relationships with men.
 Those who were in same-sex relationships were referred to as yongyang jichong, whose translation has been subject to argument, but is generally viewed as meaning the "dragon and the sun".